abadi199/elm-conf/slides.md

 ???
 and for the write operation:

-on my update function, I will call and insert command,
+on my update function, we will call an insert command,

 passing in the name of the collection, in this case "chat_messages", and a list of chat message record, encoded as Json.Value.

-and I'll subscribe to the insert subscription to get the status of my insert command.
+and we'll subscribe to the insert subscription to get the status of the insert command.
 ---
 class: center middle
 # Demo